 Thank negative reviewers for reaching out and always show empathy.
 You might say, “That sounds frustrating.
 We’d be upset too if that happened to us.”

 Nothing looks worse for a brand than a heated back-and-forth with a customer.
 Let everyone see that you reached out to fix the issue.
 After expressing empathy, request to continue the conversation one-on-one.
 Even if they don’t message you back, the public will only see your professional response as the final word.
 This shows you care and increases the chance that others write about their positive experiences.

-Sometimes, swearing does not violate a site’s terms of service.
-If you can tolerate a few bad words from a reviewer, respond to the review in a professional manner.
-In many cases, they will alter their angry tone to match your professional one.
+Some reviews are downright heated in tone and language and may even include incorrect information about your business.
+Take a deep breath and respond to the review in a professional manner.
+In many cases, the reviewer will alter their angry tone to match your professional one in return.
 If you can win them back, that’s one more positive property review for you.

-Bad reviews can often be changed to good reviews, as long as you fixed the problem in a timely manner.
+Bad reviews can often be changed to good reviews, as long as you fix the problem in a timely manner.
 Simply ask the tenant if they don’t mind updating their review.

 Your renters want good experiences, but they really want to avoid bad ones.
 When people have a bad experience, they’re more likely to talk about it in person and post a bad review.
 There’s not much you can do to stop this from happening, especially as your business grows and your overall review numbers increase.
 But that doesn’t mean you have to let it hurt your business.

 If you handle negative reviews appropriately and encourage people who had positive experiences to leave reviews, you will wind up with more positive property reviews.

 As with most decisions, timing is everything.
 You don’t propose at your friend’s wedding, you don’t ask for a raise on your first day of work and you don’t roller skate in a buffalo herd.
 If you read this article and realize that you haven’t asked for reviews in a while, it’s better to think through the timing than to immediately send an e-blast to all your residents.